PatrickCronin/routesum/README.md

 # Caveats (Maybe ToDos?)

-* **IPv4-embedded IPv6 addresses**: `routesum` make heavy use of Golang's `net` package.
-The package prefers not to differentiate between an IPv4 address (e.g. 192.0.2.1) and its IPv4-embedded IPv6 counterpart (i.e. ::ffff:192.0.2.1).
-In fact, if either were passed as input to `net.ParseIP`, it would be impossible to know which version had been passed by only by inspecting the returned `net.IP` data.
+* **IPv4-embedded IPv6 addresses**: `routesum` make heavy use of Golang's `net` package, which for some cases cannot differentiate between an IPv4 address (e.g. 192.0.2.1) and its IPv4-embedded IPv6 counterpart (i.e.
+  ::ffff:192.0.2.1).

-  Despite the `net` package's preference, `routesum` is able to differentiate between IPv4 addresses and their IPv4-embedded IPv6 counterparts.
-Users of `routesum.Strings` will not have to think about this at all, as the method has access to the user-supplied IP and network strings.
-However, users of `routesum.NetworksAndIPs` who care about differentiation will have to be careful.
+  Despite this, `routesum` _is_ able to differentiate between IPv4 addresses and their IPv4-embedded IPv6 counterparts.
+Users of `routesum.Strings` will not have to think about this at all, as the method uses the string representation to determine the intent.
+However, users of `routesum.NetworksAndIPs` who care about the distinction will have to be careful.
 Under the hood, `net.IP` data is a byte slice.
-Slices of length 4 can store IPv4 addresses, and slices of length 16 can store either IPv4 or IPv6 addresses.
+Slices of length 4 are used to represent IPv4 addresses, and slices of length 16 are used to store either IPv4 or IPv6 addresses.
 (Byte slices of other lengths are not valid.)
-In order to ensure that `routesum` can differentiate between IPv4 addresses and their IPv4- embedded counterparts, users of `NetworksAndIPs` will need to ensure that IPv4 IPs provided to the method use the 4-byte representation.
-This can be accomplished by replacing any IPv4-representing `net.IP` variable with the result of calling `.To4()` on it.
+In order to ensure that `routesum` can differentiate between IPv4 addresses and their IPv4-embedded counterparts, users of `NetworksAndIPs` will need to ensure that any IPv4 addresses provided to the method use the 4-byte representation, and any IPv6 (or IPv4-embedded IPv6) addresses use the 16-byte form.
+To get the 4-byte version of a `net.IP` object, call `.To4()` on it.

 * **Zero-Host Networks**: To simplify its implementation, `routesum` internally converts IP addresses to 0-host networks (e.g. 192.0.2.1 => 192.0.2.1/32, and